FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Safety devices and equipment must be installed in accordance with the safety description and risk assessment, see section 1.1.
 All security I/O is paired (redundant) and must be stored as two independent branches.
 Single failures should not cause loss of security function.

 Safety I/O includes emergency stop and security stop.
 Urgent stop input is only used for emergency stop equipment, and safely stops input for various security -related protection equipment.
-Functional differences are shown in Sheet 1.6-3:
+Functional differences are shown in Table 1.6-3:

 .. figure:: installation/048.png
 	:align: center
 	:width: 6in

-.. centered:: Sheet 1.6-3 Functional difference
+.. centered:: Table 1.6-3 Functional difference

 .. warning::
 	- Do not connect the security signal to a PLC that does not have the correct and safe level.
 If this warning does not follow, it may cause serious damage or death because one of the security stop function may be covered.
 Security interface signals must be separated from normal I/O interface signals.